jiayuewu16/Taskify/README.md

    * Parents can assign points thresholds to specific children.
 * Parent accounts can be created.
 Parents then create a child account and give a key to their child to create a linked child account.
 * Parents can view details about specific children.
+* Tasks can have a description.
-* Parents can view details of tasks.
+* User can view details of tasks.
 * Parents can edit tasks.
 * User can set recurring tasks.
-* Parents can view details of rewards.
+* User can view details of rewards.
 * Parents can edit rewards.
 * Rewards splash screen for the child when a child reaches a points threshold.